-In Her Pitch For President, Kamala Harris Focuses On Criminal Justice, Inequality
+In Pitch For President, Sen. Kamala Harris Focuses On Criminal Justice, Inequality

-In Her Pitch For President, Kamala Harris Focuses On Criminal Justice, Inequality
+In Pitch For President, Sen. Kamala Harris Focuses On Criminal Justice, Inequality

 California Sen. Kamala Harris says she was bent toward a career fighting for civil rights almost since birth.